Start Times and Cut off Times

 Half Marathon n/a

 100Km runners need to have a crew to support them after 8pm and are allowed to be supported by a runner or cyclist for the remaining time of the event.
-The crew are also to have a mobile phone and to be contactable at any time.
+The crew are also to have a mobile phone and be contactable at all times.

 Is the Forest Marathon Walker & Wheelchair friendly?

 We welcome walkers & wheelchairs or anybody who wishes to take part but limited to over 18 years old only.
 You do need to make sure if you have special requirements that someone looks after you or that you are self-sufficient.
 Please make sure you bring spare equipment if needed, such as spare tyres, plasters etc. The quality of the road is not guaranteed to be smooth and is under Coillte & OPW authority, not the event organiser.

 For safety reasons, we do not recommend the use of music players with earphones.
 The main reason is simply to avoid any accident such as runners or wheelchairs coming from behind, along with marshals trying to guide you toward the right direction or warn you of any immediate danger.
 Use of music equipment can distract runners attention to the running event.

 Use of GPS, a heart rate monitor, stopwatch to monitor your progress are allowed.

 Pacing, i.e. the ‘step making’ and the accompaniment of participants by any athlete not in the same event is strictly forbidden.